 The Department of Religions and Theology comprises 250 undergraduate and postgraduate students and 20 teaching and research staff.

-Many are world-leading scholars in areas as diverse as biblical studies, church history, modern theology, philosophy, ethics, sociology and anthropology of religion, South Asian studies, Judaism, Christianity, Islam, Hinduism, and Buddhism.
+Many are world-leading scholars in areas as diverse as biblical studies, church history, modern theology, philosophy, ethics, religion and science, sociology and anthropology of religion, South Asian studies, Judaism, Christianity, Islam, Hinduism, and Buddhism.

 Religions and Theology at Manchester has an international reputation for its research.
 In the 2014 Research Excellence Framework, 75% of our research activity was graded either 4* (‘world leading’) or 3* (‘internationally excellent’).